swch/slate/source/includes/_rest.md

 ### Description

 Upsert can be used to either update a card, create a new card, or return an existing card.
-Either an id or PAR is required for upsert.
-The id (in path or body), along with an updated body, can be used to update an existing card; the PAR (in body) can likewise be used to update a card, and can also be used to create a new card, if the PAR does not match any existing cards.
-If the id or PAR provided corresponds to a pre-existing card and no updated information has been included in the body, the existing card will be returned.
+Either an id or customer_key is required for upsert.
+The id (in path or body), along with an updated body, can be used to update an existing card; the customer_key (in body) can likewise be used to update a card, and can also be used to create a new card, if the customer_key does not match any existing cards.
+If the id or customer_key provided corresponds to a pre-existing card and no updated information has been included in the body, the existing card will be returned.